1. Home

 • Confidential written documentation of the investigation will be created which may also include recordings of interviews and direct transcripts of meetings.

-• The Chief Diversity Officer/Title IX Coordinator (or designee) will review the information collected and determine appropriate response in conjunction with statutes and legal counsel, if determined necessary.
+• The Vice President, Dean, and/or Chief Diversity Officer/Title IX Coordinator (or designee) will review the information collected and determine appropriate response in conjunction with statutes and legal counsel, if determined necessary.
 If feasible and not presenting a safety risk to the campus and/or individuals, a meeting will be conducted with the respondent to discuss the matter and share sanctions, if applicable.
 The complainant(s) will receive word of University response via official written communication, and an in-person meeting, if feasible.

 • All records will be kept confidential and maintained in the Office of Employee Engagement and filed for the appropriate amount of time as determined by the University’s record retention policy.